icta-tecaji/linux-containers/01_Introduction_to_Linux_Containers/README.md

 - **Filesystem (rootfs)**
     - "guest system rootfs"

-Due to the flexibility of of such system design, containers (LXC) also support direct **hardware device passthrough** to guest systems.
-This is especially important for applications requiring low-level access to PCI devices, such as GPUs and NICs, as well as for USB devices etc.
+Due to the flexibility of of such design, containers (LXC) support nearly identical features as the fully fledged VMs, including enabling direct **hardware device passthrough** to guest systems.
+This is especially important for efficient operation of applications requiring low-level access to PCI devices, such as GPUs and NICs, as well as for USB devices etc.

 ### Control Groups (cgroups)